-Selection of a contractor is the most important step in any remodeling project.
+Selection of a Kitchen and Bath Contractor is the most important step in any remodeling project.
 You’ll be making a substantial investment of your time and money in this undertaking, and the quality of your experience will depend largely on who you bring on board to manage or conduct the work – The Contractor!

 Sometimes it is difficult to know where to begin, so these guidelines can help you get started.